Danny Kirwan: Homelessness

 During the 1980s and 1990s, Kirwan endured periods of homelessness in London.
 In 1980 Fleetwood Mac, then based in Los Angeles, were in London for a concert and Kirwan turned up at their hotel.
 Fleetwood recalled later, "It was heartbreaking ... he looked derelict ... he told us he'd slept on a park bench the night before."
-In 1989 Fleetwood Mac's first bass player, Bob Brunning, wanting to interview Kirwan for a book, tracked him down to a hostel for the homeless in Covent Garden, in London's Soho district.
+In 1989 Bob Brunning, wanting to interview Kirwan for a book, tracked him down to a hostel for the homeless in Covent Garden in London's Soho district.
 Brunning said Kirwan was "still slim, but puffy-cheeked and highly agitated.
 He couldn't talk coherently, just said, 'Can't help you Bob.
 Too much stress'."

-In 1993, Fleetwood contacted the Missing Persons Bureau in London from Los Angeles and Kirwan, then aged 42, was traced to a hostel for the homeless where he had been for the past four years, "carrying all his worldly goods in a rucksack" and living on social security and small amounts of royalties.
+In 1993, Fleetwood contacted the Missing Persons Bureau in London from Los Angeles and Kirwan, then aged 42, was traced to the hostel for the homeless where he had been for the past four years, "carrying all his worldly goods in a rucksack" and living on social security and small amounts of royalties.
 Interviewed by The Independent newspaper, Kirwan said, "I've been through a bit of a rough patch, but I'm not too bad.
 I get by.
 I suppose I am homeless, but then I've never really had a home since our early days on tour."

-In 1994 he was said to be "a homeless alcoholic, divorced, with a son he hardly ever sees."
-In March 1996 he was reported to be sleeping on park benches, and was a semi-permanent resident of a homeless hostel.
+In 1994 he was described as "a homeless alcoholic, divorced, with a son he hardly ever sees."
+In March 1996 he was reported to be sleeping on park benches and was a semi-permanent resident of a homeless hostel.
 Around this time his ex-wife was quoted as saying, "[Danny] lives a very simple life and is pretty much disconnected from what you or I would call reality."

 In July 2000, a few weeks after his 50th birthday, Kirwan was settled in a care home for alcoholics in south London.
-A journalist who had interviewed him in 1996 reported that he was now looking "fitter, stronger, and more together" and kept a guitar in his room.
+A journalist who had interviewed him in 1996 reported that he was now looking "fitter, stronger and more together" and kept a guitar in his room.
 He said, "[Danny] remains a very private person who keeps himself to himself."
 In 2002, Jeremy Spencer visited with Kirwan's ex-wife and son.
 Spencer said later that the meeting had been pleasant, although Kirwan was "in his own world".
 Kirwan was said to be well looked after, and was visited by family and friends.